Climate of Sydney: Precipitation

 Rainfall is slightly higher or dominant during the first half of the year, particularly in late summer and early autumn, when the ocean has peaked its warmth.
 Rainfall will tend to be lower in the second half of the year when the subtropical ridge is just to the north of the city.
 Most rain comes mostly from major storms, rarely drizzle, particularly from subtropical lows that bring warm, moist air onshore.

 Due to the unpredictability of rain, the wettest and driest months change on a yearly basis.
 Rain falls on 40% of days, anytime of the year, but usually in January to June.
-Coastal showers, which are mostly stratiform, occur in post-frontal south-east flow, where they become volatile over the warm ocean near Sydney, thereby setting up an "ocean-effect" (where rainfall is intensified leeward of a waterbody).
+Coastal showers, which are a mix of convective and stratiform, occur in post-frontal south-east flow, where they become volatile over the warm ocean near Sydney, thereby setting up an "ocean-effect" (where rainfall is intensified leeward of a waterbody).

 Frontal lows frequently affect Sydney in winter, but they are generally dry because such lows remain farther south, and the cold front's passage is connected with a shift from warm and dry northwesterly winds to colder, damp south-westerlies, which lose much of their moisture over the Great Dividing Range.
 Therefore, the drier winters are due to its rain shadow position on the leeward (eastern) side of the Great Dividing Range, which shield the region from south-westerly cold fronts that arrive from the Southern Ocean.

 Within the city and surrounds, rainfall varies, from around 730 mm at Badgerys Creek (in the west) to 1400 mm at Turramurra (the northeast) in the Northern Suburbs, which create an orographic rainfall.
 The annual evaporation rate for Sydney is 1,600 mm, with the rate in the summer being 600 mm and in winter 300 mm.